caseyscarborough/github-activity/README.md

 ## Embedding the Widget

-To embed the built in widget on your site to show your GitHub activity stream, add the following HTML into your webpage, filling in your username and limit where necessary.
+To embed the widget on your site to show your GitHub activity stream, add the following HTML into your webpage, filling in your username and limit where necessary.

 The **username** parameter is required to use the widget, but the **limit** parameter is not.
 If the **limit** is not specified, it will default to the latest 30 activity events.